NiChrosia/Arcanology/planning/README.md

 #### Virtualization

 (Concept) Multiple modules could be combined inside a fabrication chamber (or possibly a dedicated block, e.g., *Spatial condensation chamber*), creating a virtual machine chain, allowing for significantly more complicated assembly lines.
 (This can only be performed once (may be increased in the future), to prevent crash-inducing recursion.)
 This system would only be available to vanguard.

+## Chronomanipulation

+(Concept) A fancy synonym for time manipulation, would be used for both standstill (machine) and mobile (handheld) time manipulation in a region around the player, allowing for interesting concepts such as accelerating block growth, machine speed, etc.

+### Chronokinetics

+A subconcept of chronomanipulation, that would utilize rewinding time to go back to previously marked locations, effectively creating teleportation.